mehulagg/gitlab_test/doc/development/fe_guide/graphql.md

 New features within a Vue app that use Vuex should continue using Vuex, at least until the API is completely available in GraphQL.
 At that point it should be evaluated as to whether there is significant value in refactoring to Apollo.
-Before that, the GraphQL can (and should) still be used.
+Before that, the GraphQL API can (and should) still be used.
 The data will just be managed in Vuex.
+There's an example of how to do this in [Vuex with GraphQL path](https://gitlab.com/ntepluhina/vuex-to-apollo/blob/master/README.md#vuex-with-graphql-path).

 When implementing large features in an established Vue with Vuex app, tradeoffs need to be evaluated to determine whether it makes sense to continue using Vuex or make